 Staff should inform volunteers of the SkillUP program.
 Volunteers who choose to participate in the SkillUP program are not required to meet a minimum number of hours per month and may use any SkillUP provider.

 SkillUP staff will work with the SNAP participant to complete an Individual Employment Plan (IEP) consisting of long and short-term goals.
 The IEP should connect the services to be provided to each participant along with desired outcomes.
 SkillUP providers should place assessed participants in an appropriate employment and\or training program for the participant’s skill level, experience, and career goals.

 Programs offered as part of an IEP may include:

 SkillUP offers a focused approach, with one-on-one case management for individuals receiving SNAP who choose to participate with SkillUP.
 This offers greater opportunities for participants to be successful in finding sustainable employment.

 SkillUP – Referral Process

-- Enter any details relevant to the participants needs in the additional participant information section
+- Enter any details relevant to the participant’s needs in the comments section.

-The referral is sent to the partner agency closest to the area the SNAP participant resides in and that can meet their employment and training needs.
+The SkillUP team will send the referral to the partner agency closest to the area the SNAP participant resides in, and can also meet their employment and training needs.